MONTEREY BAY ROSE SOCIETY

 c.
 Use a pruning saw on old canes

 a.
-Titanium sharpeners are little but really do a great job
+Titanium sharpeners are small but really do a great job

 c.
-Re-sharpen you blades after twenty or so cuts
+Re-sharpen your blades after twenty or so cuts

 4. Wear loose, old clothing